WaifuForever/WaifuForever/README.md

 </div>

 ## 🔭 I’m currently working on ...
-- MangaReader webapplication (own project) releasing it in no time!
+- Studying IPFS, Solidity, Haskell and how to use cardano/plutus environment.
-- Studying Haskell and how to use cardano/plutus environment
+- Studying Grpc and microservices.
-- Studying Jest and Nestjs
+- Studying React with Tailwind and some other stuff (I am nailing it 🔥🔥).
-- Working to get Java below 20%
+- Working to get Java below 20%.

 ## 📭 Get in touch...